Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Asymptotic Behaviour of Profile Binned Likelihood Ratio Test Statistic

 Our notation adheres to the conventions described in the book on large sample theory~\cite{Ferguson2017}.
 To begin with, we recall a theorem concerning the large sample distribution of the likelihood ratio test statistic (LRTS)~\cite{Wilks:1938dza,Wald1943TestsOS}.
 In the context of the likelihood ratio test, we consider a parameter set with k DOFs denoted by $\boldsymbol{\theta} \in \Theta \subset \mathbb{R}^k$, where r ($1\leq r \leq k$ ) is the number of parameters of interest and (k-r) is the number of nuisance parameters.
 The likelihood function $L(\boldsymbol{\theta})$ is constructed by variables following the same distribution.
 The likelihood ratio test provides a general way for discriminating the null hypothesis $\Hzero:~\boldsymbol{\theta}^0 \in \Theta_0$ versus the alternative hypothesis $ \Hone:~ \boldsymbol{\theta}^1 \in \Theta - \Theta_0$, where $\Theta_0 \subset \Theta$.
 Defining the log likelihood function $l(\boldsymbol{\theta})\equiv \log L(\boldsymbol{\theta})$ and $\lambda \equiv \frac{L(\boldsymbol{\theta}^*)}{L(\hat{\boldsymbol{\theta}})}$, the null hypothesis is rejected if the likelihood ratio test statistic $-2\ln \lambda = -2[\ln l(\boldsymbol{\theta}^*)-\ln l(\hat{\boldsymbol{\theta}})]$ is larger than our expectation, where $\boldsymbol{\theta}^*$ and $\hat{\boldsymbol{\theta}}$ represent the maximum-likelihood estimator (MLE) over $\Theta_0$ and $\Theta$, respectively.
 In general, $\Theta_0$ is a (k-r)-dimensional subspace of $\Theta$, with r constraint conditions given by: $g_i(\boldsymbol{\theta})=0$ ($1\leq i\leq r$).
 Under the assumption of large samples, if the true model $\boldsymbol{\theta}^\prime$ satisfies $\Hzero: \boldsymbol{\theta}^0$, the quantity $-2\ln \lambda$ follows the chi-square distribution with r DOFs, denoted by $-2\ln \lambda \sim \chi_r^2$.
 If $\boldsymbol{\theta}^\prime$ deviates from $\boldsymbol{\theta}^0$, then $-2\ln \lambda \sim \chi^2_{r}(\phi)$, where $\phi$ is the non-central parameter related to $\boldsymbol{\delta}=\boldsymbol{\theta}^\prime-\boldsymbol{\theta}^0$.

 However, the aforementioned theorem should be modified to be applied to our scenario, where the binned likelihood comprises variables that follow different distributions and are accompanied by pull terms.
 Consequently, it becomes imperative to extend the theorem scope.
-To this end, we invoke the Lyapunov central limit theorem (CLT)~\cite{Krishna2006} to approximate the quantity, to its expectation or acquire the asymptotic distribution of the quantity in our proof, where the quantity is constructed by random variate that might not be from the same distribution.
+To this end, we invoke the Lyapunov central limit theorem (CLT)~\cite{Krishna2006} to approximate some quantities to its expectation or acquire the asymptotic distribution of some quantities , which are constructed by random variate that might not be from the same distribution, in our proof.
+Moreover, our derivation in the following is based on the assumption that the likelihood function is smooth and its derivatives are bounded.

-Under reasonable assumptions that hold for the case of a large sample size, we obtain the asymptotic expansion about $l(\boldsymbol{\theta}^*)$:

-where $E(\ddot{l}(\hat{\boldsymbol{\theta}}))$ is the expectation of the second derivative of the log likelihood function at $\hat{\boldsymbol{\theta}}$, $N$ represents the sample size and the last term can be safely neglected when $N$ is large enough.
-One way to know that the sample size is sufficiently large is to compare the median values of the test statistic derived from Asymptotic-Analytic and Quasi-Asimov dataset methods.
-Then a small difference between their results indicates the fact that the sample size is large enough.
-Besides, we also provide the asymptotic expansion about $(\boldsymbol{\theta}^*-\hat{\boldsymbol{\theta}})$: